greenforge-labs/cake/README.md

 - `validation` - Constraints for the parameter value (e.g., `gt<>`, `lt<>`, `one_of<>`, etc.)
 - `read_only` - If true, the parameter cannot be changed after initialization
 - `additional_constraints` - Custom validation constraints

+**Automatic Integration:**

+Parameters are automatically integrated into your node's context:
+- `ctx->params` - Contains all parameter values, automatically loaded before `init()` is called
+- `ctx->param_listener` - The parameter listener instance (useful for runtime parameter updates)

+You don't need to manually initialize parameters - they're ready to use immediately in your `init()` function.

 **Note:** A parameters library is always generated for each node, even if no parameters are defined in `interface.yaml`.
 If no parameters are specified, a dummy parameter is automatically created to satisfy `generate_parameter_library` requirements.